upchuk/excel_to_po/README.md

 php index.php [file] [--rows=INT]
 ```

-For example, you can add the excel file into the a `source` folder of the repo and run the command:
+For example, you can add the Excel file into the a `source` folder of the repo and run the command:

 ```
 php index.php source/excel.xlsx